John Petrucci: Equipment

 At the beginning of 2016, two new releases were announced: the Dunlop John Petrucci signature Cry-Baby wah, and the Mesa/Boogie JP-2C John Petrucci head.
 The latter is a three-channel amplifier, which is available both as a stand-alone amp head and as a rack-mounted amp head.
 It differs from other Mesa/Boogie Mark series amps in that it features two separate graphic EQs, an exclusive "Shred" circuit, midi connection and CabClone direct out, resulting in increased versatility.

 Personal life

 Petrucci lives in St. James, New York, with his wife Rena Sands, a guitarist in the all-female heavy metal band Meanstreak; they have three children.
 Sands is the aunt of Jake Bowen, a guitarist in the progressive metal band Periphery.

-Petrucci is an avid fan of bodybuilding and dedicates much of his off time to weight training.
+Petrucci is a fan of bodybuilding and dedicates much of his off time to weight training.
 He is a voting member of The Recording Academy.

 Dream Theater bandmate Jordan Rudess revealed in an interview that Petrucci is a practicing Catholic.
 Petrucci also spoke about his faith in a Dream Theater Q&A with DreamTheaterForums and in an interview with Mark Small from Berklee Today magazine.

-Petrucci likes Republican President Donald Trump and optimistically encouraged people give Trump a chance after winning the 2016 United States presidential election.